flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     ==No calibration required for keyboard - read below!==

     The keyboard does not have any axis which could be used for controlling the throttles.
-It uses various keys to increase and decrease the throttles or to set the throttles to predetermined positions.
+It uses various keys to increase and decrease the throttles, or to set the throttles to predetermined positions.

     !!! warning "Please Note the Following"
-        If you have trouble hitting the detents with the keyboard you might have an old configuration which has detents defined that are smaller than the 0.05 button stroke step size.
-To fix this you either:
+        If you have trouble hitting the detents with the keyboard, you might have an old configuration which has detents defined that are smaller than the 0.05 button stroke step size.
+To fix this, you either:

         - Manually remove the old ThrottleConfiguration.ini in our work folder.
             - See [Work Folder Section](#work-folder) for details.
-        - Fix the problematic detent's deadband size to be large than 0.05.
+        - Fix the problematic detent's deadband size to be larger than 0.05.

     The default Microsoft Flight Simulator mappings is: